Table of Contents

 What's actually changed for builders this period

 - Cold-start latency is real but bounded.
-It still shows up on first-call-after-idle on the free tier; on paid tiers it’s a non-issue for ops workloads.
-Plan accordingly if you’re targeting end-user-facing latency budgets.
+First-call-after-idle on the free tier shows the cold start.
+On paid tiers it is a non-issue for ops workloads.
+It is a real issue if you put a Pipedream-backed tool in an end-user-facing latency budget under a second.

 The build-vs-buy decision